teamplayer3/postcard-bindgen/README.md

 This `crate` can generate bindings from the rust structures for other languages than rust.
 This allows to use the `postcard crate` from other languages.

+> `Crate` is work in progress.
+By now it couldn't be used for productions.

 ## Supported languages

 - [ ] JavaScript (WIP)